marked42/learning-notes/html/html.md

 ## Accessible Rich Internet Applications (ARIA)

-> The information assistive technologies need about the meaing and purpose of user interface elements is called accessibility semantics.
+> The information assistive technologies need about the meaning and purpose of user interface elements is called accessibility semantics.

 1. A role is a promise.
 1. ARIA can both cloak and enhance, creating both power and danger.